Romanian Passport — Who Is Eligible?

 Many Jews left Romania in the 20th century due to racial and religious persecution.
 Whether because of Pogroms, the impending doom of the Nazi machine moving through Europe, or oppression by the Communist regime, Jews fled Romania en masse.
 These Romanian Jews predominately emigrated to Israel, the United States, and South America.
 Are their descendants today eligible to obtain Romanian citizenship?

-The law office of Cohen, Decker, Pex & Brosh handles immigration based on descent to multiple countries.
+Our law office handles immigration based on descent to multiple countries.
 These include such European Union countries as Portugal, Austria, and Bulgaria, amongst others.
 In addition, we also handle the acquisition of Romanian citizenship, which also provides an EU passport.

 In this article, we will explain who is eligible to obtain a Romanian passport based on the citizenship law of Romania.
 If you are descended from a Romanian citizen, you may be eligible.